lukasoppermann/veare-pre-next/storage/app/articles/151103-getting-into-gulp.md

 # Getting into gulp
 > [Gulp](http://gulpjs.com/) is my favorite task runner, because it is the essence of simplicity.

 Before we get our hands dirty, let me quickly explain what a task runner is.
-Actually it is pretty straight forwards, a task runner is a very simple (commandlie) tool to run common tasks for you.
-Okay, but what are tasks?
+Actually it is pretty straight forwards, a task runner is a very simple (commandline) tool to run common tasks for you.
+So, what are tasks?
 A task can be nearly anything: converting your less to css, minifying your javascript, optimizing your svgs, creating an svg sprite or a combination of the before mentioned.

-For this example we will be creating a task that watches our less files and whenever we change them, converts the less files to css, adds all needed vendor-prefixes and combines and minifies the bunch.
+For this example we will be creating a task that watches our less files and whenever we change them, converts the less files to css, adds all needed vendor-prefixes and combines the bunch.

 ## Install npm
-Before we can install gulp, we need a tool to install gulp, this tool is npm, the [node package manager](https://docs.npmjs.com/getting-started/what-is-npm).
-Installing it is as easy as [downloading](https://nodejs.org/en/) an installer and running it.
+First we need to get a tool to install gulp, this tool is npm, the [node package manager](https://docs.npmjs.com/getting-started/what-is-npm).
+Installing it is as easy as [downloading](https://nodejs.org/en/) the installer and running it.

 Now you should be able to get the current npm version by running `npm -v` in your terminal app.
 You can update npm via npm, with the following command in your terminal.